Ignacio Rivas: Paraguayan War

 Rivas then returned to Azul and fought some battles against some Native Americans.
 In April 1865, he joined Wenceslao Paunero's division, marching to the Paraguayan War.
 He fought in the Corrientes campaign within the Battle of Yatay and the Humaitá campaign within the battles of Estero Bellaco and Tuyutí.
 He was the head of the first regiment that began the Battle of Curupayty, where the allies had six thousand casualties and the defenders less than seventy.
 He was seriously wounded, but even so he kept fighting and Mitre promoted him to General de división.

 After a period of recovery in Buenos Aires, he led a campaign through the Chaco to take the Fortress of Humaitá from behind, but it failed.
-He also participated in the final campaigns of that war, which allowed Asunción to be captured during the Battle of Lomas Valentinas.
+He also participated in the final campaigns of that war, which allowed Asunción to be captured after the Battle of Lomas Valentinas.

 Jordanist Rebellion and the Conquest of the Desert

 He returned to Buenos Aires in 1869 and was appointed commander of the southern frontier sections of the Buenos Aires Province.
 In the middle of 1870, he went to Entre Ríos Province to crush the uprising of the last Federalist leader, Ricardo López Jordán as head of the departments on the coast of the Uruguay River.
 On October 12 of that year, he defeated him in the Battle of Santa Rosa and, shortly after, with the help of General Juan Andrés Gelly y Obes, he defeated him again in the Battle of Don Cristóbal.

-On March 1872, Lonco Calfucurá led a large army of Native Americans into Christian territory again but he made the critical error of facing the forces that came out to pursue him in open field and in general battle.
+In March 1872, Lonco Calfucurá led a large army of Native Americans into Christian territory again but he made the critical error of facing the forces that came out to pursue him in open field and in general battle.
 General Rivas decisively defeated him at the Battle of San Carlos de Bolívar.
 It was the worst defeat for the Amerindians in a long time, and began their final withdrawal from the Buenos Aires Province.
 A few weeks later, Calfucurá died and Rivas took the opportunity to campaign within the indigenous territory, capturing Atreucó which was one of Calfucurá's main camps.